erap129/EEGNAS/README.md

 * Note: On a high-end Nvidia GPU each configuration should take 1-2 days to complete.
 * For test purposes, it is possible to edit the 'config.ini' file, located in the 'configurations' folder.
     * For example, the property 'num_generations' can be changed from 75 to any other number, in order to get shorter run-times (and worse results).

+###Instructions to run mixed data experiment on the BCI Competition IV 2a dataset:
+* steps equivalent to the previous experiment, except stage 2:
+2. from the main folder 'BCI_Benchmarks' run: `python BCI_IV_2a_experiment.py -e cross_per_subject`

 ### Additional Notes
 * Datasets: